pranav-ap/blog/content/posts/graphql.md

 description: ""
 ---

-GraphQL is flexible API standard for modern applications.
-It defines the syntax and meaning of a *query language* and the behavior of a *server-side runtime* for executing these queries.
+**GraphQL** is flexible API standard for modern applications.
+It defines a *query language* and the behavior of a *server-side runtime* for executing these queries.

-The query language lets you ask for exactly what data you need and the GraphQL server gives you exactly what you asked for; nothing more, nothing less.
+The query language lets you make precise data requests and the GraphQL server returns exactly what you ask for; nothing more, nothing less.

-It is a API layer built over existing servers, databases and third party APIs.
-This enables developers to group multiple data sources together and provide a unified interface to the client applications.
+GraphQL can be used as an API layer over existing servers, databases and third party APIs.
+This enables developers to group multiple data sources together and provide a unified interface to client applications.

-The GraphQL is released as a specification and defines the behavior of a server and a client.
-It is defined independent of any programming language.

 Popular client implementations include Apollo Client and Relay.
 Popular server implementations include Apollo Server and GraphQL Yoga.